Project Overview

 Project Elements

 The project restores 4.85 total acres of coastal habitat including a 2.4-acre estuary and removes a fish passage barrier at the mouth of Little Squalicum Creek just two miles east of the Nooksack River Delta.
 The Nooksack provides critical habitat for all five Pacific salmon species.
-The estuary is expected to be used by juvenile (young) salmon originating from the lower Nooksack basin (Bellingham Bay, Squalicum Creek, and the Nooksack River).
-The project includes excavating the estuary, re-aligning the existing creek and trail, installing native plants, and installing a new pedestrian bridge and culvert.
+The estuary is intended to be used by juvenile (young) salmon originating from the lower Nooksack basin (Bellingham Bay, Squalicum Creek, and the Nooksack River).
+The project excavated the estuary, re-aligned the existing creek and trail, installed native plants, and installed a new pedestrian bridge and culvert.

 Background

 This project was first proposed as part of the 2010 Little Squalicum Park Master Plan, which was a collaborative project between City staff, public and private organizations, and the Bellingham community.
 Since then, City staff have been working with landowners, permitting and funding agencies, and other groups to secure funding, permits, and permissions to allow this project to happen.
 Construction first began in June 2022 with excavation of the future estuary and was delayed in late 2022 while waiting for approval from BNSF of a re-design of the channel connecting the estuary to Bellingham Bay.
-Construction resumed in May 2023.
+Construction resumed in May 2023 and was fully complete by spring 2024.

 A special thanks to Lehigh Northwest Cement Company, Port of Bellingham, Whatcom County, and BNSF for their coordination on this project.